Viridi-Machina/p1-my-portfolio/README.md

 ![image](https://github.com/Viridi-Machina/p1-my-portfolio/assets/146846939/580f735f-8292-49c9-81bf-68f2db462386)

 The above image shows 2 key reasons why the score has been affected.
-1. There is no label for the form element <input type="checkbox">, but this is because the content contained must be a <i> fonticon.
+1. There is no label for the form element input-type: checkbox, but this is because the content contained must be a fonticon.
 2. There are apparent contrast issues with the white text.
 In this case however, I believe that this hsa been flagged as a false-positive.

 ![image](https://github.com/Viridi-Machina/p1-my-portfolio/assets/146846939/00268972-3659-4709-ae50-cfffd3262cfa)